ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 This error occurs whenever the delegator can not delegate to the named validator.
 This can be caused by the following.

-- The delegator's startTime is before the validator's startTime
+- The delegator `startTime` is before the validator `startTime`
-- The delegator's endTime is after the validator's endTime
+- The delegator `endTime` is after the validator `endTime`
-- The delegator's weight would result in the validator's total weight exceeding its maximum weight
+- The delegator weight would result in the validator total weight exceeding its maximum weight